-A hose test shall be carried out with the pressure in the hose nozzle maintained at least at 2×10^5 Pa during the test.
-The nozzle shall have a minimum inside diameter of 12 mm and be at a distance to the joint not exceeding 1,5 m.
-The water jet shall impringe directly upon the weld.
+Hose tests shall be carried out with the pressure in the hose nozzle maintained at least at 2105 Pa during the test.
+The nozzle shall have a minimum inside diameter of 12 mm and be at a perpendicular distance from the joint not exceeding 1,5 m.
+The water jet shall impinge directly upon the weld.

-Where a hose test is not practical because of possible damage to machinery, electrical equipment insulation or outfitting items, it may be replaced by a careful visual examination of welded connections, supported where necessary by means such as a dye penetrant test or ultrasonic leak test or an equivalent.
+Where a hose test is not practical because of possible damage to machinery, electrical equipment insulation or outfitting items, it may be replaced by a careful visual examination of welded connections, supported where necessary by means such as a dye penetrant test or ultrasonic leak test or the equivalent.